 After my second leadership event, I wanted to share everything that I had learned with others because I knew how powerful these tools are.
 I thought that starting up a foundation would be the easiest and fastest way to share these with as many people as I could.
 It started with a website but I set a new goal for it every year and ended up giving weekly workshops in schools.

-Had you had any other businesses / experience before this?
+Had you had any other businesses or experience before this?

 Not with my own, no!